neobotix/neo_usboard/README.md

-# neo_usboard
-ROS-Node for Neobotix USBoard: http://www.neobotix-robots.com/components.html
+# ROS-Node for Neobotix USBoard

+This Node handles parameters and communication for Neobotix USBoard.

+Neobotix USBoard is available standalone and in all Neobotix mobile robots http://www.neobotix-robots.com/components.html

+## More details coming soon!